 Semi-annual reports must continue until all funding has been liquidated, whichever comes first.
 These reports may also be used to accompany grant disbursement requests.
 (2) Reporting Requirements

-Reports must be submitted electronically, using the reporting mechanism or template approved by CARB, and at a minimum, must contain the following information:
+Reports must be submitted electronically, using the reporting mechanism or template provided by CARB for the FARMER Program, and at a minimum, must contain the following information: